preloader

 Why This Matters

-Data is often seen as a neutral, objective entity—something that simply “exists.”
-However, Schreiber’s concept of data toxicality reminds us that data is never neutral.
-It is shaped by human choices, systems, and biases—and when mismanaged, it can create real harm.
+Data is often perceived as a neutral, objective entity—something that simply ‘exists’.
+But as Prof. Schreiber emphasized, data is never neutral.
+It is shaped by human decisions, systems, and biases.
+When mismanaged, it can lead to tangible harm.

-By recognizing how data affects us socially and psychologically, we can begin to develop strategies for healthier digital environments—ones that foster trust, fairness, and well-being rather than division, surveillance, and manipulation.
+By acknowledging the ways in which data affects us socially and psychologically, we can begin to develop strategies for healthier digital environments—ones that foster trust, fairness, and well-being rather than division, surveillance, and manipulation.